 - revise the statutory guidance on children who run away and go missing

-On 20 September 2013, we launched a consultation on improving the security and stability of placements for looked-after children.
-The consultation will close on 29 November 2013.
+Between 20 September and 29 November 2013, we ran a consultation on improving the security and stability of placements for looked-after children.

 Bills and legislation